7/24/2019

 Sandy Draper

 Thanks very much.
-Most of my operational questions have been asked.
-So maybe just a quick one for Mike.
+Most of my operational questions have been asked, so maybe just a quick one for Mike.
 When you think about the step up in the interest looks, obviously, the debt's going up.
-I don't know, just remind me in terms of floating rate, you know, if we continue to see a lower rate of interest rate environment at some point, does that start to offset?
-And then just sort of thoughts about managing, you know, because cash flow is obviously better this quarter when we think about balance of this year and into next year, how you guys are thinking about buying back stock versus and using debt to do that, just trying to understand more side of the nuances of the capital structure.
+I don't know, just remind me in terms of floating rate, you know, if we continue to see a lower interest rate environment at some point, does that start to offset?
+And then just sort of thoughts about managing, you know, because cash flow is obviously better this quarter.
+When we think about balance of this year and into next year, how you guys are thinking about, you know, buying back stock versus and using debt to do that, just trying to understand that. more on the nuances of the capital structure.
 Thanks, Mike.

 speaker